 The nature of life is such that at some point you will experience failure.
 But (Proverbs 24:16) says “For a righteous man may fall seven times and rise again, but the wicked shall fall by a calamity.”
 This verse is teaching us that if we fall—we will rise again to the smell of success.

 In (Nehemiah 8:10) Nehemiah was encouraging the people of Israel to rejoice.
-Until that point, the children of Israel had suffered a lot in captive.
+Until that point, the children of Israel had suffered a lot in captivity.
 They were sorrowful, hopeless, and felt defeated.
 They were failures in their own eyes while in bondage in Babylon.
-And their knowledge about God, and what He thought about them was also limited.
+Also, the people's knowledge about God, and what He thought about them was limited.

 But after Nehemiah and the other leaders read and explained the law of God to them—they felt a sense of happiness, fulfillment, and accomplishment.
-The people of Israel were now happy, and they rejoiced greatly with thanksgiving because they understood that God was with them all the while in Captive.
-And in spite, they had suffered and felt abandon in Babylon - God had them on His mind.
+The people of Israel were now happy, and they rejoiced greatly with thanksgiving because they understood that God was with them all the while in Captivity.
+And in spite they had suffered and felt abandon in Babylon—God still had them on His mind.

 Does this sound like you?
 If yes, then continue to be joyful in the Lord.
 But if you haven’t started yet, then now is a good time start.

-God promised to restore your joy even after you have messed up.
+- Rejoice in God's promise to restore your joy after you have messed up.

 You can experience joy after you have messed up.
 It's easy to rejoice in good times, but in testing times, it's a touch difficult, especially if you open the door for the devil to come in.